 As your friends and family gather around the Christmas tree or menorah, it might be tempting to allow your pet in on the holiday festivities this season.
 The delicious food, the adorable decorations, the staged photos; our pets are a holiday staple at this point.
 After all, our furry friends are part of the family — why wouldn’t we want to include them in the holiday cheer?
 But what about pet safety tips?

-While everyone knows not to feed your dog chocolate, there are plenty of other pet dangers associated with the holiday season.
+While everyone knows not to feed your dog chocolate, there are plenty of other pet dangers associated with the holiday season from travels to toxic plants.
 The following holiday pet safety tips will help you include your pet without damaging their health during the upcoming holidays.

 Avoid harmful plants